redrick99/ACTAM-OFFICIAL-2022/README.md

 ## Open Chord
 To play in ‘close harmony’ means to play all the notes of the chord within the range of a single octave.
 While to play in ‘open harmony’ means to play all the same notes but over a span larger than an octave.
 This spreads the chord out over a wider range and in this way creates a richer, more balanced and more ‘open’ sound.
 This is called Voicing Tension.

+# REPORT AND PRESENTATION
+More details are in the report (LINKARE REPORT)

 # Folder Structure
     src